deckhouse/virtualization/docs/USER_GUIDE.md

 #### Avoid co-location (AntiAffinity)

 `AntiAffinity` is the opposite of `Affinity`, which allows you to specify requirements to avoid co-location of virtual machines on the same hosts.
 This is useful for load balancing or fault tolerance.

+Placement requirements can be strict or soft:
+- Strict (`requiredDuringSchedulingIgnoredDuringExecution`) — The VM is scheduled only on nodes that meet the condition.
+- Soft (`preferredDuringSchedulingIgnoredDuringExecution`) — The VM is scheduled on suitable nodes if possible.

+{{< alert level=“warn” >}}
+Be careful when using strict requirements in small clusters with few nodes for VMs.
+If you apply `virtualMachineAndPodAntiAffinity` with `requiredDuringSchedulingIgnoredDuringExecution`, each VM replica must run on a separate node.
+In a cluster with limited nodes, this may cause some VMs to fail to start due to insufficient available nodes.
+{{< /alert >}}

 The terms `Affinity` and `AntiAffinity` apply only to the relationship between virtual machines.
 For nodes, the bindings used are called `nodeAffinity`.
 There is no separate antithesis in `nodeAffinity` as with `virtualMachineAndPodAffinity`, but you can create opposite conditions by specifying negative operators in label expressions: to emphasize the exclusion of certain nodes, you can use `nodeAffinity` with an operator such as `NotIn`.